Cracked Pot Meditations – Spiritual Greatness

 I’m by the water cooler at work,

-and everyone is talking about this Netflix show everyone is watching.
+And everyone is talking about this Netflix show everyone is watching.

 Everyone knows all the characters and plot twists,

-but I haven’t seen the show,
+But I haven’t seen the show,

 not read the comic book,

-so I just smile and nod.
+So I smile and nod.

 I guess the new episode was last night.